GrupoDiana/BRT-Documentation/docs/osc/listener.md

 #### Return

-An echo is returned to all subscribers: `/listener/enableNearFieldEffect <string listener_id> <boolean enable>`
+`control/actionResult /listener/enableNearFieldEffect <string listener_id> <bool enable> <string description>`

+The return confirmation refers to the `listener_id`, indicating `enable=true` if the model has been enabled and `enable=false` if not.
+In both cases a `description` is added to give more details.

+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/listener/enableNearFieldEffect DefaultListener true`
+BeRTA receives and echoes back to all subscribiers but the sender:``/listener/enableNearFieldEffect DefaultListener true`

-BeRTA sends back to all subscribers: `/listener/enableNearFieldEffect DefaultListener true`
+BeRTA sends back to the sender: `control/actionResult /listener/enableNearFieldEffect DefaultListener true "NearField Effect enabled to DefaultListener"`

 <!----------------------------------------------------------------------------------->
 ---